pypa/flit/doc/pkg_ini.rst

 The flit.ini config file
 ========================

-This file lives next to the module or package at :file:`{modulename}-pkg.ini`.
+This file lives next to the module or package.

 Metadata section
 ----------------